SiriusXM: Announcement

 XM and Sirius executives felt the merger would lower programming costs by eliminating overlapping stations and duplicated marketing costs.
 According to their original operating licenses, the two companies were not allowed to ever own each other's license.
 In proceeding with the merger, Sirius CEO Mel Karmazin ignored this rule, gambling that the FCC would consider other audio entertainment to be competitors and allow the merger to proceed by waiving the rule.

 Approval

 After a 57-week review process, the U.S. Justice Department approved the Sirius and XM merger on March 24, 2008, concluding that satellite radio competes with terrestrial radio, online streaming, and mp3 players and tablets.
 On July 25, 2008, the FCC approved the merger with a 3–2 vote, determining that it was not a monopoly because of competition on the Internet.
-FCC chairman Kevin Martin stated, "The merger is in the public interest and will provide consumers with greater flexibility and choices".
+The FCC stated that the merger "is in the public interest" and "will benefit consumers by making available to them a wider array of programming choices at various price points and by affording them greater choice and control over the programming to which they subscribe."

+As conditions of the FCC's approval, the two companies agreed to allow third parties to make satellite radio devices; produce new radios that can receive both XM and Sirius channels within one year; allow consumers to choose which channels they would like to have; freeze subscription rates for three years; set aside 8% of the combined company's channels for noncommercial programmers; and pay $19.7 million in fines for past rule violations.